Deep Learning Techniques for In-Crop Weed Identification: A Review: Discussion

 \subsection{Fine-grained Learning}

-As reviewed in Section \ref{sec:weedidmethod}, most of the existing weed identification methods were based on general deep architectures ignoring the challenge caused by the strong similarities of crops and weed species.
+As reviewed in Section \textit{Weed Recognition Methods}, most of the existing weed recognition methods were based on general deep architectures ignoring the challenge caused by the strong similarities of crops and weed species.
 Recently, 3 major categories of fine-grained deep methods were explored to address this challenge.

 \textbf{Patch-based methods} based on the fact that the fine-grained details often occur at a local-level.
 With the patterns collected from each region, fused or aggregated methods can be used to compute the final outputs.
-For example, regional CNN based features can be collected according to the key points of human poses for fine-grained action recognition~\cite{hu2019vision}.
+For example, regional CNN based features can be collected according to the key points of human poses for fine-grained action recognition~\citep{hu2019vision}.

-\textbf{High-order pooling based methods} were introduced to address fine-grained tasks as well, which did not require explicit patch proposals (e.g. \cite{zheng2019looking}).
+\textbf{High-order pooling based methods} were introduced to address fine-grained tasks as well, which did not require explicit patch proposals (e.g. \citep{zheng2019looking}).
 In particular, for a given convolutional feature map $\mathbf{X}\in \mathbf{R}^{c\times wh}$, the bilinear pooling can be computed by $\mathbf{X}^\top \mathbf{X}$; the trilinear pooling can be computed by $(\mathbf{X}^\top \mathbf{X})\mathbf{X}$.
 The pooled vector can be used as the input of the subsequent layer of the network.
-The relations between the high-order pooling methods and the patch-based methods can be explained from the perspective of the attention \cite{kim2018bilinear}.
+The relations between the high-order pooling methods and the patch-based methods can be explained from the perspective of the attention \citep{kim2018bilinear}.
 Both of these methods result in focusing on the critical regions to collect efficient deep representations for their associated tasks.

 \textbf{Regularization based methods} are based on that the intra-class difference could be higher than the inter-class difference for fine-grained modelling, to introduce regularization terms for loss and drive the optimization to focus on learning fine-grained patterns.
-For example, in \cite{DubeyGGRFN17}, pair-wise confusion and entropic confusion was introduced to construct its loss function.
+For example, in \citep{DubeyGGRFN17}, pair-wise confusion and entropic confusion was introduced to construct its loss function.